vbtc/pyblinktrade/README.md

-pybrlinktrade - Utilities for Blinktrade plataform
+pybrlinktrade - Utilities for Blinktrade platform